abocha/vocab-tool/docs/03-csv-pack-spec.md

 - **Notes:**
   - `left` is the prompt/collocate; `right` is the target lemma.
 Each row represents exactly one pair.
   - `count` is optional metadata (often left blank).
 The frontend derives its own grouping, so this value is not used for set sizing.
-  - The app still detects legacy set-per-row rows (`a|b|c`) for backward compatibility.
-They are split into individual pairs, a warning banner is shown, and `packs-validate` reports them under `deprecated_set_per_row`.
-Prefer converting legacy files with `npm run packs:convert:matching` (see helper script) before publishing.
+  - Rows containing multiple pipe-separated entries are rejected.
+Convert legacy set-per-row files with `npm run packs:convert:matching` before loading them into the app.

 ### 3) MCQ